Morocco is as geographically diverse as its cultural influences and the experiences it offers the traveller.

 Rose Festival

-The Rose Festival is held each year in the first half of May in the Dades Valley a festival to mark the harvesting of over 700 tonnes of rose petals.
+The Rose Festival is held each year in the first half of May in the Dades Valley to mark the harvesting of over 700 tonnes of rose petals.
 The festival features delicious local food and traditional song and dance performances from local Berber tribes.
 There is even the crowning of the festival Rose Queen.

 Gnaoua and World Music Festival